G-Corp/kafe/doc/kafe.md

 Options:

-* `partition :: integer()` : The id of the partition the fetch is for (default : partition with the highiest offset).
+* `partition :: integer()` : The id of the partition to fetch, if not specified. _This option exist for compatibility but it will be removedin the next major release._

-* `offset :: integer()` : The offset to begin this fetch from (default : next offset for the partition)
+* `offset :: integer()` : The default offset to begin this fetch from, if not specified. _This option exist for compatibility but it will be removedin the next major release._

 * `response_max_bytes :: integer()` : Maximum bytes to accumulate in the response.
-Note that this is not an absolute maximum, if the first message in the first non-empty partition of the fetch is larger than this value, the message will still be returned to ensure that progress can be made. (default: max_bytes)
+Note that this is not an absolute maximum, if the first message in the first non-empty partition of the fetch is larger than this value, the message will still be returned to ensure that progress can be made.
+(default: sum of all max_bytes)

 * `max_bytes :: integer()` : The maximum bytes to include in the message set for this partition.
 This helps bound the size of the response (default :
 1024*1024)